oznogon/gattaibushido-public/rules/02_pilots.md

 ### Managing Your Commitments

 At the start of a new Pilot's career, the playbooks are designed to give you an initial six-point balance between each of your Pilot's three Commitments.
 Likewise, this sets the maximum total in each of her three Commitments to an initial score of 6.
+This maximum can eventually increase through long-term character evolution, and can similarly *decrease* through repeated closeness to death.

 Through extended play, there are a handful of circumstances in which these stat pairs may shift, and even a few in which their totals may increase or decrease.
 The mechanics of this are explained further below.